-On a container ship, the accommodation gangway (or accommodation ladder) is typically located on the upper deck, immediately adjacent to or slightly aft of the ship’s superstructure.
+On a container ship, Both fixed and telescoping gangways can be used and rarely mobile gangways.
+The accommodation gangway (or accommodation ladder) is typically located on the upper deck, immediately adjacent to or slightly aft of the ship’s superstructure.
+Although this can change due to the length of the vassal.

 When deployed, the gangway points toward the stern (aft) of the vessel.